Skip to content

 When converting an LLP to a Private Limited Company, there can be challenges related to the valuation of assets and liabilities.

-- The assets of the LLP, including fixed assets, intellectual property, and other business assets, need to be properly valued to reflect their fair market value in the new company structure.
+Value all LLP assets, including fixed assets, intellectual property, and other business assets, accurately so they reflect their fair market value in the new company structure.

 3. Tax Implications and Liabilities